 8. Now you are going to need to look into your system security.
 The primary reason your machine was hacked was that a weak or non-existent administrative password was set.

 When you install Win2K or XP the default security settings are generally very relaxed:

 - Generally no or trivial administrator / guest passwords

 - Default shares can be easily enumerated and mapped

 - Code can be easily remotely executed

 Consequently, if your Win2K/XP machine is directly connected to the Internet breaking into it is generally a snap.
-Once you machine has been broken into FireDaemon is used, as previously mentioned, to start various 3rd party application for sharing Warez and so forth.
-These "kits" are pretty much all derivatives of the BackGate kit that turned up a few years ago and the problem is just about any script kiddie can put one together.
+Once your machine has been broken into FireDaemon is used, as previously mentioned, to start various 3rd party applications for sharing Warez and so forth.
+These "kits" are pretty much all derivatives of the BackGate kit that turned up a few years ago and the problem is just about any script kiddie can put together.

 There isn't much we can do to stop this except advise the following: